jankais3r/SBB-XVA-1200/README.md

 "*.sbbmobile.ch" certificate is not trusted
 ```
 5) AirDrop the certificate file to your iPhone/iPad running iOS 13 beta
-6) Go to Settings and Install the certificate
+6) Go to Settings and Install the certificate (There will be a new button at the top of the Settings page, between iCloud and Airplane Mode, asking you to finish the installation.)
 7) Go to Settings > General > About > Certificate Trust Settings and enable the newly installed certificate

 --- OR ---